domoticz/domoticz/dzVents/documentation/README.md

  - **SOUND_ALIEN** , **SOUND_BIKE**, **SOUND_BUGLE**, **SOUND_CASH_REGISTER**, **SOUND_CLASSICAL**, **SOUND_CLIMB** , **SOUND_COSMIC**, **SOUND_DEFAULT** , **SOUND_ECHO**, **SOUND_FALLING**  , **SOUND_GAMELAN**, **SOUND_INCOMING**, **SOUND_INTERMISSION**, **SOUND_MAGIC** , **SOUND_MECHANICAL**, **SOUND_NONE**, **SOUND_PERSISTENT**, **SOUND_PIANOBAR** , **SOUND_SIREN** , **SOUND_SPACEALARM**, **SOUND_TUGBOAT**  , **SOUND_UPDOWN**: for notification sounds.

 ## Device object API
-Each device in Domoticz can be found in the `domoticz.devices()` collection as listed above.
+If you have a dzVents script that is triggered by switching a device in Domoticz then the second parameter passed to the execute function will be a *device* object.
+Also, each device in Domoticz can be found in the `domoticz.devices()` collection (see above).
 The device object has a set of fixed attributes like *name* and *idx*.
 Many devices, however, have different attributes and methods depending on their (hardware)type, subtype and other device specific identifiers.
-It is possible that you will get an error if you call a method on a device that doesn't support it, so please check the device properties to see which are supported (can also be done in your script code!).
+It is possible that you will get an error if you call a method on a device that doesn't support it, so please check the device properties for your specific hardware to see which are supported (can also be done in your script code!).

-dzVents recognizes most of the devices and creates the proper attributes and methods.
+dzVents recognizes most of the different device types in Domoticz and creates the proper attributes and methods.
 It is possible that your device type has attributes that are not recognized; if that's the case, please create a ticket in the Domoticz [issue tracker on GitHub](https://github.com/domoticz/domoticz/issues), and an adapter for that device will be added.

-Most of the time, the `rawData` attribute will hold all the data that are available in Domoticz, if your device is not recognized.
+If for some reason you miss a specific attribute or data for a device, then likely the `rawData` attribute will have that information.

 ### Device attributes and methods for all devices
  - **active**: *Boolean*.
 Is true for some common states like 'On' or 'Open' or 'Motion'.
 Same as bState.